 Allow a minimum of 2 hours for a visit to the Cliffs of Moher.
 Many visitors spend half a day and even return the next day or another day during their holiday vacation.
 It is recommended to stay overnight in the local towns and villages in Co.
 Clare to make the most of your visit and enjoy the local culture and traditional Irish music.

 Due to the popularity of the Cliffs of Moher as a tourist attraction, the months of July and August can become quite crowded during the peak times of the day, 11am- 4pm.
 It is advisable if you are travelling to the Cliffs by car that you do so outside of these times for your maximum comfort and enjoyment of the Cliffs.
-The Cliffs of Moher Visitor Centre is open until 9pm in July and for most of August.
+The Cliffs of Moher Visitor Centre is open from 8am until 9pm May to August.
 See Visitor Centre opening hours.

 Take the N18/M18 towards Ennis.
 From the M18 take the N85 exit marked Ennis/Ennistymon.
 (Junction 12)